ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 #### `SOFA.create_dimension(name, value)`

-Create a new dimension in the dataset.
+Create a new dimension in the SOFA object.

 Raises `ValueError` if the dimension already exists.